 Universities and schools

-Journalists are not required to have a license but are expected to have a university degree.
+Journalists are not officially required to hold a license to practice their trade but are socially expected to have at least a related university degree or some higher education studies.
 The preferred choice for journalists is related to Media and Communication subjects, but other degrees do not restrain from the professional practice.
 As a professional degree, journalism is normally taught at a higher education level, frequently as part of a broader Communications degree.

 According the 2016-2017 registry of the National Association of Universities and Higher Education Institutions (ANUIES), there are 391 higher education schools that offer a Media and Communications and Journalism degree.
 Nearly a fifth of those institutions are affiliated to the National Council for the Teaching and Research of Communication Science (CONEICC), a civil association dedicated to the study of communication.
 Membership to the Council is not compulsory but gives an idea of the importance and seriousness of the institution in question.
 The Labor Observatory, a public agency, considers different areas that comprise the broad subject of Communications and qualify as part of this expertise, such as: Communication Science, Organisational Communication, Political Communication, Mass Media, Journalism and Photojournalism.
 For its part, ANUIES also includes degrees in public image, public relations, entertainment management, and social communication as part of the broader subject of Communication.